Do you spend hours researching something to save a few bucks?

 No more.

 One thing I’ve learned in the last few years is when it pays to have something look like a million bucks and when it doesn’t.
-If my time is money, that the time I spent trying to get the best deal ended up costing me in the end.
+If my time is money, the time I spent trying to get the best deal ended up costing me in the end.
 Here are four places you can start being good enough.

 What do you do now that you could probably change to good enough?